huridocs/pdf_paragraphs_extraction/README.md

 The code can be founded in the file `QueueProcessor.py` and it uses the library `RedisSMQ` to interact with the redis queues.

+## Service configuration

+A configuration file could be provided to set the redis server parameters and the `extract pdf paragraphs` server hosts and ports.
+If a configuration is not provided, the defaults values uses the redis from the 'docker-compose-service-with-redis.yml' file.

+The configuration could be manually created, or it can be used the following script:

+    python3 -m pip install graypy~=2.1.0 PyYAML~=5.4.1
+    python3 ServiceConfig.py

+Configuration file name: `config.yml`

+Parameters:

+    service_host: [host_ip]
+    service_port: [port_number]
+    redis_host: [redis_host]
+    redis_port: [redis_port]

 ## Get service logs